02.02.2018 – 28.02.2018

 Funded by the EU its main project partners are the Foundation of Entrepreneurship, Berlin, the Center for Polish Sculpture, Oronsko/Poland, HybridArt, Budapest/Hungary and the European Coastal Union EUCC.
 The project was initiated by the Institute for Art and Innovation, a multidisciplinary institute that explores and promotes art and innovation as a means to foster social impact and change.

 During 2018, all around Europe, activities such as art residences, public workshops, and traveling exhibitions are organized to get the public involved.
-They also have been building a facebook base of like-minded people reaching 40k in a very short time and started collaborations with various universities around Europe, such as the Europa University Flensburg, the Mediadesign Hochschule Berlin, the Munich Business School, the Aalto University, Espoo and the Moholy-Nagy University of Art and Design Budapest
+They also have been building a facebook base of like-minded people reaching 40k in a very short time and started collaborations with various universities around Europe, such as the European University of Flensburg, the Mediadesign Hochschule Berlin, the Munich Business School, the Aalto University, Espoo and the Moholy-Nagy University of Art and Design Budapest.

-In February 2018 the gallery WHITECONCEPTS serves as a lab for the project team.
+In February 2018 the gallery space of WHITECONCEPTS in collaboration with Institute for Art and Innovation serves as a lab for the project team.
 It gives an overview of the project activities and addresses issues of water pollution through free programs and public discourse.

 More about the project HERE